zig-republic/zig-republic/dagobah-charter.rst

 .. image:: bigsuejackson.gif

-@🐉Dagobah Dragonsnakes🐉
+@🐉Dagobah Dragonsnakes🐍
 -------------------------
 Every month the Dagobah leadership will choose a farming focus to promote roster development that helps the entire guild.
-Successful completion of the farming goals by the end of the month will earn a member the ``@🐉Dagobah Dragonsnakes🐉`` Discord tag for the following month.
+Successful completion of the farming goals by the end of the month will earn a member the ``@🐉Dagobah Dragonsnakes🐍`` Discord tag for the following month.

 Rules of Engagement
 ===================